Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic01/topic01_pandas_data_analysis.md

 ## 2. First attempt at predicting telecom churn

 Let's see how churn rate is related to the *International plan* feature.
-We’ll do this using a `crosstab` contingency table and also through visual analysis with `Seaborn` (however, visual analysis will be covered more thoroughly in the next article).
+We’ll do this using a `crosstab` contingency table and also through visual analysis with `Seaborn` (however, visual analysis will be covered more thoroughly in [the next topic](https://mlcourse.ai/book/topic02/topic02_additional_seaborn_matplotlib_plotly.html)).